Departments of Education and Justice Announce Continuing Commitment to Accessible Technology for All Students

 Secretary of Education Arne Duncan announced today that approximately 339 organizations electronically submitted applications for Promise Neighborhoods planning grants.
 The final number will be determined following a tabulation of any additional paper applications received by the Department.

-U. S. Secretary of Education Arne Duncan today announced that an additional $175,823,202 is now available for Kentucky under the American Recovery and Reinvestment Act (ARRA) of 2009.
-To date, Kentucky has received $1,140,763,686 through the Recovery Act.
-The state recently reported that recovery dollars have been used to provide funding for more than 7,300 education jobs from Oct.
-1 to Dec.
+U. S. Secretary of Education Arne Duncan today announced that an additional $52,222,609 is now available for Maine under the American Recovery and Reinvestment Act (ARRA) of 2009.
+To date, Maine has received $348,949,045 through the ARRA.
+The state recently reported that recovery dollars have been used to provide funding for more than 350 education jobs from Jan.

-U.S. Secretary of Education Arne Duncan today announced that Alabama will receive more than $58 million to turn around its persistently lowest achieving schools through the School Improvement Grants (SIG) program.
+U.S. Secretary of Education Arne Duncan today announced that Delaware will receive $10.5 million to turn around its persistently lowest achieving schools through the School Improvement Grants (SIG) program.
 These funds are part of the $3.5 billion that will be made available to states this spring from money set aside in the 2009 budget and the American Recovery and Reinvestment Act.

 On the 38th anniversary of Title IX, U.S. Secretary of Education Arne Duncan applauded the landmark legislation that prohibits institutions receiving federal financial assistance from discriminating on the basis of sex.

 As part of the Obama Administration's Open Government Initiative, the U.S. Department of Education today launched Data.ed.gov, which will ultimately serve as a one-stop shop for education data and allow practitioners, researchers, and the public to access data that can inform their work in classrooms and communities across America.